Setup an Automated Build using Jenkins and Artifactory

 You can check the build progress by clicking on the build progress bar and showing the Console Output.

-At the end of the build, the module is published to http://localhost:8082/artifactory/list/custom-modules-snapshot/com/example/hello-world/.
+At the end of the build, the module is published to http://localhost:8082/artifactory/list/custom-modules-snapshot/com/mycompany/my-application/.

 Congratulations!

-At this point of the tutorial:
+At this point of the training:

 • Artifactory is hosting your module builds and MicroEJ modules.